privat/llme/README.md

                         System prompt [system_prompt]
   --temperature TEMPERATURE
+                        Temperature of predictions [temperature] --tool-mode {markdown,native}
+                        How tools and functions are given to the LLM [tool_mode]
-                        Temperature of predictions [temperature] -c, --config CONFIG   Custom configuration files --dump-config         Print the effective config and quit -v, --verbose         Increase verbosity level (can be used multiple times) -Y, --yolo            UNSAFE: Do not ask for confirmation before running tools.
+  -c, --config CONFIG   Custom configuration files --dump-config         Print the effective config and quit -v, --verbose         Increase verbosity level (can be used multiple times) -Y, --yolo            UNSAFE: Do not ask for confirmation before running
+                        tools.
 Combine with --batch to reach the singularity.
+  --version             Display version information and quit
 ```
 <!--/help-->